-Koben is a Manager in electricity practices.
+Koben is a Principal in RMI’s Electricity program.
 Koben is currently co-leading a new initiative at RMI to support and scale city efforts to procure and deploy clean and renewable energy.
 He is also co-leading RMI’s support of the America’s Pledge Initiative on Climate to analyze, catalyze, and showcase climate leadership by US governors, mayors, and CEOs.
 While at RMI, Koben has also led a DOE-funded solar cost reduction project, industry engagements to scale commercial energy efficiency, and the development of community-based strategies to achieve deep carbon reduction goals.

 Background